alina-shirshikova/alina-shirshikova.github.io/_pages/about.md

 I am a PhD candidate in economics at Maastricht University and an ESR at the Research Centre for Education and the Labour Market (ROA).

-My primary research field is Labor Economics, with a special focus on the Economics of Education and Migration Economics and an interest in gender aspects of public policies.
+My primary research field is labor economics, with a special focus on the economics of education and migration, and an interest in gender aspects of public policies.

 My current [research](/publications/) focuses on the impact of geographical mobility, borders and immigration policies on labour markets and educational opportunities.